TitleAlumni Distinguished Gradaute Professor

 NSF Scale and Scaling Across the Science Domains NSF Investigating Viruses with Nanotechnology http://ced.ncsu.edu/nanoscale/

-Dr. Jones is a Professor of science education.
+Dr. Jones is Alumni Distinguished Graduate Professor of science education.
 Her teaching focuses on science teacher preparation and research in teaching and learning science.
 Dr. Jones' research focuses on learning science in a variety of sociocultural contexts.
 Her research examines how a number of subgroups learn, including: gender, minorities, and students with visual impairments.
-Recently Dr. Jones has conducted a series of studies that examine nanoscale science education.
+Recently Dr. Jones has conducted a series of studies that examine learning in informal contexts including science hobbyists and citizen scientists.
 She directs the Nanoscale Science Education Research Group that is investigating how people learn scale and scaling, the role of haptics (touch) in learning, and effective strategies for learning nanoscale science.
 Dr. Jones also investigates virtual reality interfaces for learning science.

 Professional Presentations & Publications